Made-For-Advertising Websites Are Still Harming Advertisers (Exclude These 280+ Sites Now)

 This article can help you identify what MFA sites are, how they can be harmful, and how you can protect your own ad campaigns.

 Also, before you go, check out our ultimate list of 400+ Negative Keywords.
 You can add these to your Google Ads campaigns to improve their performance today.

 Made-For-Advertising websites are ones created solely for the purpose of ad arbitrage.

 The publishers attempt to generate more revenue from a visitor clicking on ads on their website then it took them to acquire the visitor in the first place.
-MFA websites typically provide click-bait headlines with low-quality content and an extremely large (almost abusive) amount of ad banners on page.
+MFA websites typically provide clickbait, sensational headlines and provocative imagery with low-quality content and an extremely large (almost abusive) amount of ad banners on page.